 - If dismissal is deemed necessary, the participant will be sent home at the expense of their parent(s) or legal guardian(s).
 No refunds will be issued.

 Note: Program Rules and Regulations are subject to change.
 A complete list of Program rules and regulations is included in the required Program Rules, Regulations, and Liability Form.
 This is a required form collected upon course enrollment.
 Any question of interpretation regarding policies included in this document shall be referred to the Director of Pre-College Summer for final determination.
-For additional information about University policies and codes, please see http://policy.uconn.edu/ and visit http://community.uconn.edu/ to review The Student Code.
+For additional information about University policies and codes, please visit http://policy.uconn.edu/ and visit http://community.uconn.edu/ to review The Student Code.